SourcePot/datapool/README.md

 <img src="./assets/img/run_method.png" alt="Run method if an app where content is added" style="width:100%"/>

 ### Data category Apps, e.g. Invoices
-Data apps use of the DataExplorer class `SourcePot\Datapool\Foundation\DataExplorer`.
-The data explorer provides a canvas on which you can create data processing processes graphically.
-This is done by adding canvas elements and configuring their properties.
+Data apps use the DataExplorer class `SourcePot\Datapool\Foundation\DataExplorer`.
+The data explorer provides a blank canvas to create data crunching processes graphically.
+This is done by adding canvas elements and by configuring their properties.
 A canvas element is a view of a database table.
 The database table view applies a selector `Content → Selector` (see the figure below).
-Functionallity can be added to the canvas element such as *File upload* (e.g. for invoice documents, email etc.), pdf-parser and a processor.
-There is a set of basic processors such as to *match* or *map* or *forward* entries.
-There is also a basic processor to create pdf-documents, to send emails or SMS.
+Features can be added to the canvas element such as *File upload* (e.g. for invoice documents, email etc.), pdf-parser and/or a processor.
+There is a set of basic processors to e.g. *match*, *map* or *forward* entries.
+There are also a basic processors to create pdf-documents, to send emails or SMS.

 <img src="./assets/img/CanvasElementProperties.png" alt="Canvas element properties"/>

-The DataExplorer has two modes: **view** and **edit** The figure below shows how to switch from **view** to **edit** mode.
+The DataExplorer has two modes: **view** and **edit** The figure below shows how to togle between **view** and **edit** mode.
 In edit mode each canvas element can be dragged, selected or deleted.
-To change the canvas element properties the canvas element must be selected by clicking on the diamond shaped red button of the canvas element.
+To change canvas element properties the canvas element needs to be selected by clicking on the diamond shaped red button of the respective canvas element.

 <img src="./assets/img/DataExplorer.png" alt="Canvas element properties"/>